 If you are looking for a more intimate day out in the Yarra Valley then look at our very special Tours for Two Yarra Valley Tour

 Transfers from Melbourne City Centre or inner city suburbs at 9am for 6 guests

 2.30pm Coombe Estate Dessert

 - Aug, 27 2016

 During the week Epicurean Food and Wine Tours offer small group tours of the Yarra Valley with a maximum of 6 guests.
+Visiting 5 wineries with a 2 course lunch and a glass of wine.
 Sit back and relax in a luxurious air conditioned Mercedes Valente while travelling to the beautiful Yarra Valley wine region.
 Our experienced and qualified guide has extensive knowledge on the Yarra Valley and will fill you in on a little bit of the history while discovering some hidden gems.
-We offer Melbourne CBD transfers departing daily.
+We offer Melbourne City centre transfers departing daily.

 Experience the Yarra Valley in style

 Epicurean Food and Wine Tours have a passion for visiting family owned wineries that convey a real sense of the journey for generations of winemakers.